apache/nuttx/Documentation/applications/examples/mcuboot/index.rst

 Description
 ~~~~~~~~~~~

-MCUboot Swap Image is an application to demostrate firmware upgrade using
+MCUboot Swap Image is an application to demonstrate firmware upgrade using
 internal flash memory.
 It simulate MCUboot API steps to switch between two
 valid images.